Dominic Fortune: Duvid "David" Fortunov

 He later aided Iron Man in his battle with the Iron Monger, once again an employee of Simon Steele.
 Fortune's son Jerry witnessed the battle and, believing his father killed, swore revenge.
 Donning his father's costume, Jerry Fortunov became the new Dominic Fortune, though after finding his father still alive he was killed by Steele, taking a shot meant for his father.
-Iron Man then informed Fortune that the Sabbath he had seen with Steele while in captivity was in fact Sabbath Raven's daughter Elena by Steele's brother (Sabbath's first husband) Heinrich von Lundt.
+Iron Man then informed Fortune that the Sabbath he had seen with Steele while in captivity was in fact Sabbath Raven's daughter Elena by Steele's brother Heinrich von Lundt.

 Seeking vengeance for his son's murder, with the help of Spider-Man, Dominic Fortune tracked Steele and the younger Sabbath Raven to New York, only to discover that Steele had married Fortune's Sabbath many years before.
 Eventually Fortune, Spider-Man and Silver Sable corner Steele hiding aboard the ageing remains of the Mississippi Queen and Fortune was reunited with the original Sabbath Raven.

-In 1991, Fortune was in the Philippines during the eruption of Mount Pinatubo.

 Later, Fortune found and replicated a flawed Super-Soldier serum that Mockingbird helped create.
 After ingesting it, he was de-aged and lost his memory for a short time.

-In 2006, the newly de-aged Dominic Fortune joined forces with Silver Sable to stop the plans of traitors from within Silver Sable's own Wild Pack.
-Fortune fell in love with Sable, but could not stop her from returning to Symkaria.
-At that time Fortune worked as a P.I., but was also shown to be working with a government black ops group called the Vanguard.
+In 2006, the newly de-aged Dominic Fortune joins forces with Silver Sable to stop the plans of traitors from within Silver Sable's group, the Wild Pack.
+The serum's effects wear off, causing Fortune to age rapidly.
+However, he does not fully return to his actual age.

-After he regained his memory and aged overnight, he decided to join Mockingbird's organization – the World Counter-terrorism Agency – to stay close to her, making sure the Super-Soldier serum's creator was there to help him if the side-effects got worse.

-In 2015, he was revealed to have again aged (although still younger than his actual 100+ years) and living back on board the Mississippi Queen, left to him by the deceased Sabbath Raven.
-He enlisted the help of S.H.I.E.L.D. field director Phil Coulson to help him reacquire the ship after losing it while gambling with Hydra agent Tug Freehand.

-During the Venom War, Dominic Fortune was using his home on the Mississippi Queen as a refuge for the wealthy during the Zombiote invasion.
-Silver Sable and the Wild Pack commandeered the Queen, fighting off the invading Zombiotes and leaving Fortune with a damaged, sinking ship.